MikkelVembye/AIscreenR/cran-comments.md

 ## R CMD check results

-There were no ERRORs and WARNINGs.
+As for previous versions, there were no ERRORs and WARNINGs.

 There was 1 NOTE: